sn0wfa11/RaspberryPi/VPN Bridge/VPN to Wifi Bridge.md

 `apt-get install hostapd udhcpd bind9`

 ### Configure Interfaces
-In this section, we will be configuring the `wlan1` interface to be our Wifi access point.
-The nice part about connecting a second Wifi card to the R-Pi is that we can use either `wlan0` or `eth0` to connect to the internet.
+In this section, we will be configuring the `wlan0` interface to be our Wifi access point.

 - Start by editing the `/etc/udhcpd.conf` file